NeuLF: Efficient Novel View Synthesis with Neural 4D Light Field: Our Method

-In Fig.~\ref{fig:cameras}, we demonstrate an example of capturing images to train our neural 4D light field representation with a camera array.
-In this example, the cameras are placed on a plane parallel to the parameterization light slabs, and the image plane for each camera is parallel to the light slabs as well.
-This configuration simplifies the ray parameterization; however, our pipeline has no restriction on the camera positioning strategy; the cameras can be placed in a slightly unstructured pattern in front of the scene. \xuyi{In Sec.
-XX, we show novel view synthesis results using such a camera configuration.}
+In Fig.~\ref{fig:pipeline}, we demonstrate an example of capturing images to train our neural 4D light field representation with a set of unstructured front-faced camera views.
+In this example, the cameras are placed on one side of two light slabs.

 \textbf{Rendering}: Given a viewpoint $\mathcal{V}$, we can render a novel view $\mathcal{R}\left(\mathcal{V}\right)$ by evaluating the learned mapping function $f$.
 With the camera pose and the desired rendering resolution $\{W^\mathcal{V},H^\mathcal{V}\}$, we sample all rays $\{R_1^\mathcal{V},R_2^\mathcal{V},...,R_{N_\mathcal{V}}^\mathcal{V}\}$, where $N_\mathcal{V}=W^\mathcal{V}\times H^\mathcal{V}$ is the number of pixels to be rendered.
 We can further calculate the 4D coordinates $\left\{\left(u_i^\mathcal{V},v_i^\mathcal{V},s_i^\mathcal{V},t_i^\mathcal{V}\right)\right\}$ for each ray $R_i^\mathcal{V}, (i=1...N_\mathcal{V})$.
-We then formulate the rendering process $\mathcal{R}$ as $N_v$ evaluations of the mapping function $f$:
+We then formulate the rendering process $\mathcal{R}$ as $N_\mathcal{V}$ evaluations of the mapping function $f_c$:

-\textbf{Comparison with NeRF}: Although our work is inspired by NeRF \cite{mildenhall2020nerf}, there are some key distinctions.
-NeRF represents the continuous scene function as a 5D radiance field.
-Such a representation has redundancy, i.e., color along a ray is constant in free space.
-By restricting the novel viewpoints to be outside of the convex hull of the object, the 5D radiance field can be reduced to a light field in a lower dimension.
-Moreover, because NeLF learns the color of the rays directly, rendering becomes significantly faster without requiring a time-consuming ray marching process like NeRF.
-The disadvantage of NeLF is that it does not have the capability of learning the 3D scene geometry like NeRF.
-We argue that for certain applications, this is a small price to pay.
-In Table~\ref{tab:vsnerf}, we summarize the differences between NeLF and NeRF.